Mind Over Motion CME | Sports Psychology & Psychiatry for the Clinician

 Accredited

-4.0 AMA PRA Category 1 Credits.
+4.0 AMA PRA Category 1 Credits™.
 Multi-profession accredited.
 25-question post-test.
-80% to pass.
+75% required for ASWB credit.

 🔬